 |Tail feathers, primary & secondary flight feathers

-And then there was this jay.
-At first I only noticed its mottled, bleached crown feathers.
+And then there was this other jay.
+At first, I only noticed its mottled, bleached crown feathers.

 But something else was out of place.
 The beak didn’t look right, maybe it wasn’t a jay?
 Only when I magnified the images way past a reasonable size, did I see the problem.